Aviana

 Aviana or Avianna is a feminine given name with multiple origins.
 It is a Greenlandic name, a variant of the Greenlandic name Avek, meaning "family", combined with the Greenlandic ending -na that is indicative of a first name.
 It has been a popular name for girls in Greenland in recent years.

 It is also considered a modern English elaboration of Ava or Eva with the popular -ana or -anna ending for feminine given names in English, as in Ariana.
 It might also be derived from a combination of the Hebrew Avi, meaning "my father" and Anna.

 The name might also be derived from avis or avian, the Latin term for "bird".

-The name has been well-used for girls in recent years in the United States.